fifth grade on-site field studies and Outreach programs

 What do a Brown Thrasher, Largemouth Bass, Green Treefrog, Gopher Tortoise, and Right Whale have in common?
 A backbone!
 Students will learn how scientists classify the five vertebrate groups.
 GSE: S5L1a

 Students classify and identify trees in our forest using a dichotomous key and measurements, and then meet an animal that relies on the forest ecosystem for its habitat.
 GSE: S5L1b

 Students participate in hands-on activities that highlight the constructive and destructive properties of water, and how it affects the metro Atlanta area.
 They explore engineering solutions to real-life water resource management challenges.
+This program is only available as a double program.
 GSE: S5E1a,b

 Pond Study I

 Using dip nets, students collect macroinvertebrates to identify, and use them to make inferences about the condition and health of the pond habitat.
 Limited to 75 students per time slot.
 GSE: S5L1a.